 math.h – Defines common mathematical functions.

-In C Programming Language user can have their own custom header file that provide additional capabilities.
+In C Programming Language users can have their own custom header file that provides additional capabilities.

 How to Create Your Own Header File in C Programming Language